Testing Email Activation in Sign-Up Flows

 DELETE /mail/<user>

-So you can send an email to, let’s say, [email protected] and receive its contents with GET /mail/ joe1.
-Naturally you can delete it afterwards with DELETE /mail/ joe1
+Send an email to [email protected] and retrieve its contents with GET /mail/joe1.
+Delete it afterwards with DELETE /mail/joe1.

 Polling Inbox